Inter-University Council of Ohio (IUC)

 Cindy earned a B.A. in Social and Behavioral Science and a Masters in Public Administration from The Ohio State University.

-Ashley Neer is the Executive Assistant at Inter-University Council of Ohio.
+Kate Mowry is the Executive Assistant at Inter-University Council of Ohio.
 She provides high-level administrative support for the President, Vice Presidents, and Directors of the IUC.
-Ashley manages and coordinates IUC’s meetings, events and calendar; and maintains IUC’s website, budget and general office operations.
+Kate manages and coordinates IUC’s meetings, events and calendar; and maintains IUC’s website, budget and general office operations.
 She responds to information requests from members, policymakers and the general public.

 Jennifer March-Wackers, CPPO